akshit-sukhija/contract-risk-governance/README.md

 The project follows a modular five-layer architecture designed for security and scalability.

-*Refer to the high-resolution architecture diagram (`image_57b674.jpg`) in the repository for a detailed component breakdown.*
+*Refer to the high-resolution architecture diagram (`NPU-Accelerated Deterministic AI Governance Architecture.png`) in the repository for a detailed component breakdown.*

 > **📖 Technical Documentation**: Full system architecture and NPU optimization guides are included within this repository for developer review.